Dismantling the White Default

 "White as default" is when whiteness is the litmus test for what is considered normal behavior, culture, and appearance.

-When authors avoid physically describing a character's whiteness but put effort into to pointing out non-whiteness what you're doing is increasing the invisibility of whiteness, standardizing it, making white the norm and making everyone else the "other."
-When you do this you are are helping to increase the privilege of being the standard that everyone else is compared to and judged by.
+When authors avoid physically describing a character's whiteness but put effort into pointing out non-whiteness, what you're doing is perpetuating the invisibility of whiteness, standardizing it, making White the norm, and making everyone else the "other."

-We know representation matters so de-centering whiteness in literature is important and it isn't difficult to address.
-Here some things to think about as you're working on your story:
+We know representation matters, so de-centering whiteness in literature is important, and it isn't difficult to address.

 Previous